raphamorim/rio/docs/docs/documentation/navigation.md

 ### Breadcrumb

-Note: <span class="keyword">Breadcrumb</span> does not support click mode yet and is only available for MacOS, BSD and Linux.
+Note: `Breadcrumb` does not support click mode yet and is only available for MacOS, BSD and Linux.

 <img alt="Demo Breadcrumb" src="/rio/assets/features/demo-breadcrumb.png" width="70%"/>